One of the areas that I thought would give me problems were the replacement resin engine inlets.

 And then I got the paint onto the parts:

 Now painted, pastels created the sense of reality.
-The inside of the vanes was painted Tamiya’s Titanium Silver (X-32) and over painted with Tamiya’s Flat Clear (TS-80 rattlecan) so that the pastels would stick.
-The inner surface of the afterburner body and the conical flame holder were painted Vallejo’s Model Air Aged White (71.132), and the turbine blades were painted a mixture of Mr. Hobby’s Burnt Iron (H76) and Tamiya’s Flat White (XF-2) before having the blade edges dry-brushed with silver.
+The inside of the vanes was painted Tamiya’s X-32 Titanium Silver and over painted with Tamiya’s TS-80 Flat Clear (rattle-can) so that the pastels would stick.
+The inner surface of the afterburner body and the conical flame holder were painted Vallejo’s Model Air 71.132 Aged White, and the turbine blades were painted a mixture of Mr. Hobby’s H76 Burnt Iron and Tamiya’s XF-2 Flat White before having the blade edges dry-brushed with silver.
 Once the paint all dried, I used dark orange, medium gray, light gray, and black pastels to create the “cooked” look:

 Before and after:

-Then black paint needed to go on while I still had easy access to the parts:
+Then black paint, Tamiya XF-1 Flat Black, needed to go on while I still had easy access to the parts:

 Once the paint had dried, I scraped off just enough paint from the face of the “fins” for the vane mounts to have some surface to glue onto: